-In sign language specifically ASL, the same parts (visues) in two or more words (signs) are repeated.
-The parts may be the same handshape, movement, and/or location, or combined, but handshape is the most commonly used rhyme.
+In sign language specifically ASL, the same parameter in two or more words (signs) are repeated.
+The parts may be the same handshape, movement, and/or location, or combined, but the handshape rhyme is the most commonly used.

 Leala Holcomb and Jonathan McMillan presented a brief introduction to ASL rhymes and rhythms with a few examples.